Dutch farm floats possibilities of urban dairy production

 “Transporting all this food all over the world is really polluting the world.
 It’s doing damage to food quality, it creates food losses,” he said in a recent interview.
 “So we have to find a different model.
 We have to bring it much closer to the citizens.
 And that’s what we’re showing over here.”

-The fully-functioning showcase of circular-economy farming combines Dutch expertise in recycling, building on water and automated agriculture is drawing interest from around the world.
+The fully functioning showcase of circular-economy farming combines Dutch expertise in recycling, building on water and automated agriculture is drawing interest from around the world.
 Van Wingerden said he is already discussing floating farms in Singapore and China.
 A group is looking into locating one in Red Hook, Brooklyn.

 “We should stop exporting food, but we should start exporting knowledge and technology,” Van Wingerden said.